disqus/gutter/README.rst

 The first step in your usage of ``chimera-client`` should be to define your Arguments that you will be checking switches against.
 An "Argument" is an object which understands the business logic and object in your system (users, requests, etc) and knows how to validate, transform and extract variables from those business objects for ``Switch`` conditions.

+The only requirements of arguments are:

+1. They must be callable (constructable) with one argument, the input they are wrapping.
+2. They support an ``applies`` property, which returns ``True`` or ``False`` if the argument instance applies (can extract data out of) the input object it was given.
+3. Some number of other properties which expose variables you want to compare conditions against.

 For instance, your system may have a ``User`` object that has properties like ``is_admin``, ``date_joined``, etc.  To switch against it, you would then create a ``UserArgument`` object, which wraps a ``User`` instance, and provides an API of methods that return ``Variable`` objects:

 .. code:: python